internetErik/gulp-htmlincluder/README.md

 ## API

-### File naming convention
+### *File Naming Requirement*
-htmlincluder requires files follow a particular naming convention.
+htmlincluder *requires* files follow a particular naming convention.

 Files that you want to include in other files begin with `-`.

 Files that you want to wrap around other files begin with `_`.

 Files that you want to use to build the resulting static pages can be named however you want, as long as they don't begin with `-` or `_`.

+Right now this is necessary because the files that will ultimately exist in the build folder are those that don't start with `-` or `_`.
+I'd love to change this to determine this in another manner (for example, only files that aren't included are finally built).
+Would love a pull request trying this since I'm not sure I'll get around to it soon.

 ### Insert
 This is the simplest use case.
 Simply put the following html comment